veercg/ng-phoneCat/README.md

 # ng-phoneCat
-A Phone Gallery App developed based on the tutorial provided at the official website of [Angular.js](https://docs.angularjs.org/tutorial)
+A Phone Gallery App developed based on the tutorial provided at official website of [Angular.js](https://docs.angularjs.org/tutorial)

 ###Demo